navneet627/navneet627/README.md

 ## What I Do
 - Design and implement scalable backend services
-- Build user-friendly frontends with attention to UX and accessibility
 - Automate workflows and CI/CD for fast, safe releases

 ---